dwdsigned/udacityLandingPage/README.md

 # udacityLandingPage
-JavaScript Functionality for a navigation of a Landing Page
+JavaScript DOM manipulation for the navigation of a Landing Page